 The first section of the book looks back through history, painting an oddly rosy picture of life for crazy folk back in the day.
 I spent much of this section being annoyed with what I was reading.

-There’s mention of a 15th century “asylum for the ‘insane'” in present-day Morocco, with the odd juxtaposition of them being frequently bound and whipped but also them being surround by fragrant plants and having reassuring conversations with doctors, as if the latter made the former just fine and dandy.
+There’s mention of a 15th century “asylum for the ‘insane'” in present-day Morocco, with the odd juxtaposition of them being frequently bound and whipped but also them being surrounded by fragrant plants and having reassuring conversations with doctors, as if the latter made the former just fine and dandy.
 Any takers on the whipping?

 The author says that in the early 1800s in western Europe, many ill people were kept in chains by their family members, but not because they had something their family members called “mental illness.”
 To me, that seems like saying people are having legs amputated because of gangrene, but they didn’t have something people recognized as being a thing called gangrene.
 Whether it’s crazy or rotting foot, not having a medical term to frame it in doesn’t make it less undesirable.

 The book opens with a story of someone from the Jun/oansi, a hunger-gatherer people in the Kalahari Desert in Namibia.
 Someone has schizophrenia-like symptoms, but it’s not seen as “mental illness”; it’s spirits sent by other people, and not the ill person’s fault, so it’s all just wonderful.
 That’s a nice thought, but the possession by spirits belief doesn’t necessarily translate into positive treatment.
 It can translate into people being chained to trees for years out of desperation because their family can’t manage them any other way.